An electronic age dawns on Asia's bond markets

 Combined with stricter regulatory requirements in the form of Basel III and proprietary trading restrictions, market-making has only got costlier in a shrinking market.
 Research firm Celent estimates the cost of trading cash credit under the Basel III reforms for big investment banks has nearly doubled.

-In October, UBS UBSN.VX said it was axing 10,000 jobs and closing its global fixed income business.
+In October, UBS said it was axing 10,000 jobs and closing its global fixed income business..

 "Electronic trading in Asian fixed income markets is set to grow even as the broader market becomes more concentrated in the shakeout," said Abhi Shroff, principal at Greenwich Associates, a financial research and consulting business.